dxc-technology/halstack-style-guide/components/radio/README.md

 ### Modes

 Selected mode must be used when the user select an option or by default the value of the radio button is selected.
 For the rest of the cases, the mode that the component should get is unselected.
-A radio button that is selected can be unselected by the user that should be able to touch or click either the ratio button or the associated text to deselect the option, this is the same way to select an unselected radio.

 Modes: **selected** or **unselected**.
 ![Radio button modes](images/radio_modes.png)